perwin/imfit/docs/writing_new_image_functions.md

-- `Setup()` -- this is used by the calling program to supply the current set of function parameters (including the (*x*0,*y*0) pixel values for the center) prior to determining intensity values for individual pixels.
+- `Setup()` -- this is used by the calling program to supply the current set of function parameters (including the (*x*0,*y*0) pixel values for the center of the function block) prior to determining intensity values for individual pixels.
 The parameter values in the input array should be assigned to the appropriate data members of the class.
 This is also a convenient place to do any general calculations which depend on the parameter values but don't depend on the exact pixel (*x*,*y*) values.

 - `GetValue()` -- this is used by the calling program to obtain the surface brightness for a given pixel location (*x*,*y*).
 In existing FunctionObject subclasses,